supercollider/supercollider/README_LINUX.md

 Run `scsynth --help` or `supernova --help` to get an option summary.
 Remember to start `jackd` before starting the server.
-If you want to add directories to SuperCollider's search path or assign default jack ports, set up your environment as described below.
+If you want to add directories to SuperCollider's search path or assign default jack ports, and set up your environment as described below.

 You can specify the number of jack input/output channels created with the